aleksabolic/eurobot-mujoco/README.md

 # C++ AlphaZero Eurobot

-This directory contains a starter C++ project that implements high-level AlphaZero algorithm.
-It is configured to build against LibTorch (the official PyTorch C++ API) and provides minimal scaffolding for a policy network, Monte-Carlo Tree Search (MCTS) loop, and a training harness.
+This directory contains a C++ project that implements AlphaZero algorithm.
+It is configured to build against LibTorch (the official PyTorch C++ API).

 ## Layout